-This is a textile.
-It was designed by Angelo Testa and produced by Angelo Testa and Company.
+This is a Textile.
+It was designed by Angelo Testa.
 It is dated ca. 1950 and we acquired it in 2001.
 Its medium is linen and its technique is screen printed on plain weave.
 It is a part of the Textiles department.

 Angelo Testa, the first graduate of the Chicago’s School of Design—the “New Bauhaus”—founded his textile firm in 1947.
 Designing patterns primarily for use within the architecture and interior design trade, his clients included many of the leading producers of mid-century modern furniture and fabrics, including Herman Miller, Knoll Associates, and Jens Risom.